 He’d given his own life that his men might live.

 “His platoon was devastated,” one officer later described.
 “His men loved him.
 He was a damn good NCO and he really, really took care of his men.
 He was one of the good ones.”

 In the wake of the attack, Atkins was nominated for the Medal of Honor by his battalion commander, then-Lt.
 Colonel John Valledor, but the Army chose to award a Distinguished Service Cross instead.
 “I had a lengthy discussion with my chain of command,” Valledor later said, “and I think the consensus was that we were too close to it, that we were too emotionally tied to the narrative.”

 But was it part of a trend of awarding the Cross instead of the Medal during those years?
 Valledor had noted how many Medals were awarded in other wars when men threw themselves on grenades.
 “The only difference here,” he concluded, “was that it was a living grenade.”

 Fortunately, the Army ultimately agreed.
 Atkins’s case became part of a broader review of awards, and it was decided to upgrade his Cross to a Medal.

-Atkins’s son, Trevor Oliver, received that Medal on his father’s behalf just last year.
+Atkins’s son, Trevor Oliver, received that Medal on his father’s behalf.
 He was the “best father a son could hope to have,” Oliver told a reporter at the time.
 “He was also the best Soldier and leader.
 I wish I’ll be half the man he was and hope to do him proud.”